December 27, 2022

 If you are interested in opioid addiction recovery, please contact the Muse drug and alcohol rehab center today.
 We offer a high level of care provided by a highly trained team of industry professionals dedicated to your wellness within a safe, supportive, and easy-to-access rehab center.
 We want to help anybody who needs it, providing care, support, medical and mental health services, and long-term rehab treatments for addiction.

-Call Muse Treatment at (800) 426-1818 today to learn more about how we can help you stop using drugs if you want to verify your insurance coverage or if you have any questions about detox, therapy, inpatient treatments, or outpatient rehabilitation programs.
+Call Muse Treatment at (800) 426-1818 today to learn more about how we can help you stop using drugs if you want to verify your Tricare west insurance or other insurance coverage or if you have any questions about detox, therapy, inpatient treatments, or outpatient rehabilitation programs.

 Our rehab center provides a full continuum of care for convenient movement between detox, inpatient, and outpatient rehab.
 Each patient will receive a customized program tailored to suit their individual needs, helping them face their addiction straight on as they work to gain new healthy habits and overcome the underlying roots of their addiction.
 We will be there for you as long as you need support through continuing care programs that will help you stay in recovery for the long term without needing to turn back to opioid abuse ever again.